 History of the Basel Committee

-Later renamed as the Basel Committee on Banking Supervision, the Committee was designed as a forum for regular cooperation between its member countries on banking supervisory matters.
+In response to these and other disruptions in the international financial markets, the central bank governors of the G10 countries established a Committee on Banking Regulations and Supervisory Practices at the end of 1974.
+Later renamed the Basel Committee on Banking Supervision, the Committee was designed as a forum for regular cooperation between its member countries on banking supervisory matters.
 Its aim was and is to enhance financial stability by improving supervisory knowhow and the quality of banking supervision worldwide.

-The Committee seeks to achieve its aims by setting minimum supervisory standards; by improving the effectiveness of techniques for supervising international banking business; and by exchanging information on national supervisory arrangements.
-And, to engage with the challenges presented by diversified financial conglomerates, the Committee also works with other standard-setting bodies, including those of the securities and insurance industries.
+The Committee seeks to achieve its aims by setting minimum standards for the regulation and supervision of banks; by sharing supervisory issues, approaches and techniques to promote common understanding and to improve cross-border cooperation; and by exchanging information on developments in the banking sector and financial markets to help identify current or emerging risks for the global financial system.
+Also, to engage with the challenges presented by diversified financial conglomerates, the Committee also works with other standard-setting bodies.

 Since the first meeting in February 1975, meetings have been held regularly three or four times a year.
-After starting life as a G10 body, the Committee expanded its membership in 2009 and now includes 27 jurisdictions.
-The Committee now reports to an oversight body, the Group of Central Bank Governors and Heads of Supervision (GHOS), which comprises central bank governors and (non-central bank) heads of supervision from member countries.
+After starting life as a G10 body, the Committee expanded its membership in 2009 and again in 2014 and now includes 28 jurisdictions.
+The Committee now also reports to an oversight body, the Group of Central Bank Governors and Heads of Supervision (GHOS), which comprises central bank governors and (non-central bank) heads of supervision from member countries.

 Countries are represented on the Committee by their central bank and also by the authority with formal responsibility for the prudential supervision of banking business where this is not the central bank.
-The present Chairman of the Committee is Stefan Ingves, Governor of the Riksbank, Sweden's central bank.
-(See list of past Basel Committee chairmen.)
+The present Chairman of the Committee is Stefan Ingves, Governor of Sveriges Riksbank, Sweden's central bank. ( --> List of past Basel Committee chairmen)

-At the outset, one important aim of the Committee's work was to close gaps in international supervisory coverage so that (i) no foreign banking establishment would escape supervision; and (ii) that supervision would be adequate and consistent across member jurisdictions.
-A first step in this direction was the paper issued in 1975 that came to be known as the "Concordat", which set out principles by which supervisory responsibility should be shared for banks' foreign branches, subsidiaries and joint ventures between host and parent (or home) supervisory authorities.
-In May 1983, the Concordat was revised and re-issued as Principles for the supervision of banks' foreign establishments .
+At the outset, one important aim of the Committee's work was to close gaps in international supervisory coverage so that (i) no foreign banking establishment would escape supervision; and (ii) supervision would be adequate and consistent across member jurisdictions.
+A first step in this direction was the paper issued in 1975 that came to be known as the "Concordat".
+The Concordat set out principles for sharing supervisory responsibility for banks' foreign branches, subsidiaries and joint ventures between host and parent (or home) supervisory authorities.
+In May 1983, the Concordat was revised and re-issued as Principles for the supervision of banks' foreign establishments.

-In April 1990, a supplement to the 1983 Concordat was issued with the aim of improving the cross-border flow of prudential information between banking supervisors.
-In June 1992, certain principles of the Concordat were reformulated as minimum standards.
-These standards were communicated to other banking supervisory authorities, who were invited to endorse them, and published in July 1992.
+In April 1990, a supplement to the 1983 Concordat was issued.
+This supplement, Exchanges of information between supervisors of participants in the financial markets, aimed to improve the cross-border flow of prudential information between banking supervisors.
+In July 1992, certain principles of the Concordat were reformulated and published as the Minimum standards for the supervision of international banking groups and their cross-border establishments.
+These standards were communicated to other banking supervisory authorities, who were invited to endorse them.

 In October 1996, the Committee released a report on The supervision of cross-border banking, drawn up by a joint working group that included supervisors from non-G10 jurisdictions and offshore centres.
 The document presented proposals for overcoming the impediments to effective consolidated supervision of the cross-border operations of international banks.
 Subsequently endorsed by supervisors from 140 countries, the report helped to forge relationships between supervisors in home and host countries.